How to Dissolve a Maryland LLC

 Is there a filing fee to dissolve or cancel a Maryland LLC?

-There is a $100 filing fee to cancel your Maryland LLC.
-Expedited processing costs an additional $50.
-There’s also a credit card processing fee of 3% (around $5).
+There is no filing fee to cancel your Maryland LLC, but expedited processing costs $50.

 Your registered agent service in Maryland may be able to help with the dissolution process.

 Do you need to notify creditors prior to dissolution?